Ernest Corea: Diplomat

-In April 1982 he was appointed Sri Lanka's High Commissioner in Canada and served as Sri Lanka's Ambassador to the United States, Cuba and Mexico.
+In April 1982, he was appointed Sri Lanka's High Commissioner in Canada and concurrently served as Sri Lanka's Ambassador to Cuba.
+He was then appointed Sri Lanka's Ambassador to the United States, from where he was also Ambassador to Mexico.
 Corea presented his credentials to U.S. President Ronald Reagan at the White House, in Washington D.C.
-He spearheaded the first ever State Visit to the United States of a Sri Lankan Head of State when President Junius Richard Jayewardene was invited to the White House by President Reagan in 1984.
+He arranged the first ever State Visit to the United States of a Sri Lankan Head of State when President Junius Richard Jayewardene was invited to the White House by President Reagan in 1984.
 When he left the diplomatic service he joined the World Bank in Washington D.C. as a consultant.
 After retirement, he worked for IDN-InDepthNews and the Berlin-based Global Cooperation Council.

-He died on 11 May 2017 at his home in Springfield, Virginia, USA.
+Corea died on 11 May 2017, aged 84 or 85, at his home in Springfield, Virginia, USA.